KankakeeCommunityCollege/athletics/_contacts/jennifer-hoekstra.md

 email:
 ---

 Jennifer Hoekstra is entering her first year as co-coach of the volleyball team at KCC.
 She comes in with experience from both playing and coaching.
 She played at University of Utah from 2007-11.
-She was part of the Mountain West Conference Champioship Team in 2008 and made it to the Sweet 16.
+She was part of the Mountain West Conference Championship Team in 2008 and made it to the Sweet 16.
 She carried her experience to coaching at Bradley-Bourbonnais Community High School varsity volleyball from 2012-15.

 Hoekstra is excited to bring both her experience and passion for the game to the team.